 If you want to try washing them (and they will probably be OK if you wash in cold water and dry on low) it's best to remove the stuffing before washing.
 If there's no zipper, pick the seam open and remove the filling, then wash the cover.
 Put the stuffing back in and sew the opening shut.

 I have microfiber toss pillows and simply wipe the surface well with a soapy damp cloth and then with a fairly damp water only cloth because mine don't need a deep cleansing.
 If your pillows do need a deep cleansing, washing them in a machine might damage the fabric and rip up the seams.
+You can wash them by hand in the sink or tub, squish/ring out as much water as possible and dry on low heat tumble cycle.

 Hi, Yes you can wash the pillows.
 I use to work for a pillow company.
 When you wash them be sure to wash with sheets, and you can dry them too, or line dry.
-I have done both and this is what we told the customers, but make sure you do in cold water, and with a set of sheets.
-God bless, Love Vickie

 How can I clean my microfiber pillows without leaving a mark from the cleaner?